patrick-llgc/Learning-Deep-Learning/paper_notes/lasernet.md

 #### Key ideas
 - Predict a bbox per point.
 This is similar to the idea of [Point RCNN](point_rcnn.md).
 - Model a **multimodal** distribution with a mixture model (Laplacian) for cars (3 modes).
 This essentially has 3 mean and 3 std.
 During training only the most likely distribution gets updated.
 This is similar to training anchors.
-- Detection on RV leads to computational efficiency (natively dense) and it can reach 30 ms, or only 12 ms forward only. ([PointPillars](point_pillars.md) reaches 115 Hz).
+- Detection on RV leads to computational efficiency (natively dense) and it can reach 30 ms, or only 12 ms forward only.
+(Not that fast as compared to the contemporary [PointPillars](point_pillars.md) reaches 115 Hz).
 - Probabilistic object detectors are harder to train.
 On KITTI the calibration curve looks bad, and only on ATG4D (Uber's proprietary dataset, about 100 times larger) the detector learns a good calibration curve and beats other SOTA methods.